Left Democratic Alliance (Bangladesh)

-Left Democratic Alliance (বাম গণতান্ত্রিক জোট) is an alliance of six political parties flagging the left-wing political ideology of Bangladesh.
+Left Democratic Alliance (বাম গণতান্ত্রিক জোট) is a alliance of six far-left political parties in Bangladesh.
 Out of these six parties, three parties - CPB, SPB (Basad), and SPBM are registered by Bangladesh Election Commission.
 The remaining three parties are not registered.
+The alliance participated in the July Uprising, which successfully deposed Sheikh Hasina from power.

 Formation

-On July 18, 2018, the formation of this alliance was announced in a press conference at the temporary office of the alliance in Paltan.
-At the time of its formation, the coalition consisted of eight parties.
-Subsequently, on 24 May 2022, the membership of the Ganosanhati Andolan and Revolutionary Workers Party was suspended.
+The alliance was formally announced on 18 July 2018 at a press conference held at its temporary office in Paltan.
+At the time of its formation, the coalition consisted of eight political parties.
+On 24 May 2022, the membership of Ganosamhati Andolan and the Revolutionary Workers Party, citing their lack of participation in alliance activities and failure to follow collective decisions.

-Democratic Left Front was formed around 2013.
-In continuation of that front, this alliance was newly formed in 2018.

 Members

 The alliance was formed by eight left-wing parties and currently consists of six.